LupienLab/3d-reorganization-prostate-cancer/Results/2020-01-02_loops/README.md

 ![Loop anchors overlapping active cis-regulatory elements](Plots/loop-CRE-overlap.sum.proportion.png)

-This suggests that many of the loops being called are in fact loops involved in gene regulation.
+This suggests that many of the loops being called are in fact loops directly involved in promoter-enhancer interactions, but not all.

+### Loops overlapping with TAD boundaries

+The remaining loops, we hypothesize, overlap TAD boundaries.